MaanyaSekhri634/Pregnopedia-Js_CSS_HTML/README.md

 # Pregnopedia-Js_CSS_HTML
-It is a responsive website which suggests balanced diet, physical excercise guidelines along with general guidelines to pregnant women based on their trimester.
+Are you an expecting mother looking for some expert advice on how to stay healthy during pregnancy?
+Look no further!
+This amazing website offers personalized guidelines for pregnant women based on their trimester.
+From tips on maintaining a well-balanced diet to safe physical exercise recommendations, this website has got you covered!